 Multi-Factor Authentication or 2-Factor Authentication have become highly popular today.
 They are essential in strengthening the human firewall and giving individuals another layer of security in a cyber attack.
 A multi-factor authentication calls for individuals to secure their accounts by requiring two things, something they know and something they have.
 Something they know refers to the password, and something they have will either be their phone or a device where they can receive an OTP or a one-time password.
 Entering an individual’s password and then the OTP sent to your device will allow them to log in to the account.
 Ensuring that Multi-Factor Authentication and 2FA are in place will prevent hackers from logging into the individual’s account.
 While it is important to follow such human firewall practices, it is important to remember that this is not foolproof.
 Attackers may grow to be smart enough to generate codes.

 People are now more open to work from home policies and remote working, in such a situation, using personal devices for official work is becoming increasingly prevalent.
 Our devices might be more susceptible to malware and cyber-attacks.
 Ensuring that the right security measures are in place before using these devices for office work is important to secure our data.
 If the company issues devices for its individuals, it is easier to maintain security practices and install the necessary software and security tools to ensure security.
 With this in place, you will also be able to install and manage the tools remotely and increase your vulnerable data’s safety.

 Thus, it is important to ensure that all organisations have a human firewall system and strengthen their security systems.
-If you found this blog helpful and wish to learn more such concepts about cybersecurity, join Great Learning’s Stanford Advanced Computer Security Program and upskill today.0
+If you found this blog helpful and wish to learn more such concepts about cybersecurity, join Great Learning’s Stanford Advanced Cyber Security Course and upskill today.0